kinnison/rsbmalloc-pkey/README.md

+# NOTE

+This is an experimental repo which represents a patched rsbmalloc which plays with pkeys as an underlying protection mechanic.
+It also doesn't provide a `GlobalAllocator` implementation despite the below, instead relying on the **unstable** `allocator_api` feature.

+The intention is to experiment with pkeys in container allocation for security reasons.

+The below is the original README

 # rsbmalloc

 A binned allocator for Rust.
 It’s quite simple, but reasonably fast single and multi-threaded.
 Single-threaded, it generally similar to the built-in allocator, sometimes faster, but sometimes with higher memory usage.
 Multi-threaded, it ranges from similar speed to quite a bit slower.
 It’s pure Rust, so it should work smoothly on any platform that provides standard `mmap` and `munmap` functions, and also Windows (though Windows support isn’t tested).